-641. Defendant PALESTINE INVESTMENT BANK's own actions substantially assisted the FTOs by making large financial rewards available to the families of these terrorist organizations' operatives, and its conduct foreseeably aided them in committing acts of terrorism of the kind that injured Plaintiffs.
+573. PALESTINE INVESTMENT BANK's own actions substantially assisted the FTOs by making large financial rewards available to the families of these terrorist organizations' operatives and its conduct foreseeably aided them in committing acts of terrorism of the kind that injured the plaintiffs.

-642. Defendant PALESTINE INVESTMENT BANK understood the value and importance to designated FTOs, Saddam Hussein's regime in Iraq, and Palestinian terrorists and their families of the bank's role in facilitating large transfers of U.S. dollar-denominated funds to the Palestinian Territories from Iraq and providing a mechanism to make those funds available to the families of deceased terrorists who committed acts of terrorism.
+574. PALESTINE INVESTMENT BANK understood the value and importance to designated FTOs, Saddam's regime in Iraq and Palestinian terrorists and their families of the bank's role in facilitating large transfers of U.S. dollars to the Palestinian Territories from Iraq and providing a mechanism to make those funds available to the families of deceased terrorists who committed acts of terrorism.